OpenSTREAM-solvers/openstream/_sources/Packages/Solvers-ThreeField.rst.txt

 ThreeField Solver
 =================

-:mod:`ThreeField Solver` is pretty cool.
+:mod:`ThreeField Solver` defines a set of solver and field classes related to the three-field approach.

 .. automodule:: Solvers.ThreeField
    :show-inheritance: